 - Erectile dysfunction drugs

 Doctor’s Note: Do not eat or drink anything for at least three hours prior to your nuclear stress test except for water.
 A nuclear stress test is a two part test with the first part 1.5 hours and the second part 30 minutes.
 The second part will take place anywhere from 3 to 14 hours after the first part.
-If you are pregnant or suspect that you might be, let the NYC cardiologist know immediately.
+If you are pregnant or suspect that you might be, find best cardiologists or Dr. Reisman and let him know immediately.
 Nuclear Cardiology tests are not performed if you are pregnant.

 If you have any questions for the best in class NYC cardiologist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for a cardiac consultation.